New Orleans Saints running back Alvin Kamara is somewhat of a Renaissance man.

 That’s right, this man wears some expensive-looking jewelry while playing tackle football with other oversized men.
 He’s not the only NFL star to do something so brash.
 Look at Odell Beckham Jr. rocking a $190,000 Richard Mille watch during a season opener for the Cleveland Browns, for example.

-You have to be incredibly audacious to wear jewelry while playing for a team synonymous with shit.
+You have to be incredibly audacious to wear jewelry while playing for a team synonymous with poop.
 You have to be even more so to wear that much jewelry in your mouth.
 Kamara’s mouth is just that audacious.

 Judging by the number of karats in his mouth, it’s safe to say Kamara eats his veggies.
 Even though he’s been sporting different grills in-game since Tennessee, Kamara isn’t sure how many diamonds are in his current oral cavity.